A Typical Day for a Synchronous Cyber School Student [A Student's Perspective]

 If you are a high school student looking for more information, check out our blog post Should I Take High School Online?

 Parents of children in grades k-12 can get more information on online schooling by viewing the Ultimate Guide to Attending a Cyber Charter School in PA.
 This guide will help you weigh the pros and cons of cyber charter schools and help you decide whether your child would benefit from a cyber charter school.
-In addition, this guide show examples of curriculum, and includes an extensive comparison of all cyber charter schools in Pennsylvania, and much more.
+In addition, this guide shows examples of curriculum, includes an extensive comparison of all cyber charter schools in Pennsylvania, and much more.

 About the Author: Alexis Dingeldein attended PA Virtual for all of grade school and graduated in 2017.
 During her time at PA Virtual, she wrote and self-published six novels.
 She is currently at Geneva College studying business and writing.